Literary Programs

 DASHing Words in Motion

-"DASHing Words in Motion" launched in 2014 and has highlighted our region's poets and creative writers and has placed poetry on dozens of Alexandria’s buses each April to celebrate National Poetry Month.
+"DASHing Words in Motion" launched in 2014 and highlighted regional poets and creative writers and placed poetry on dozens of Alexandria’s buses each April to celebrate National Poetry Month.
+To read the past winning poems visit the Office of the Arts website under the Literary Program section.

 Poet Laureate: Cristi Donoso